ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 A simple example for a Python project could be:

+* You give 1% of your Venture Capital investment to the Python Software Foundation
 * You run a script that looks at all the projects in your `requirements.txt` that your project depends on
-* You give 1% of your Venture Capital investment to the Python Software Foundation
 * That list is cross-referenced with a list of the Python projects you use that need funding
-* The top 10 projects you use that need funding are each given 10% of your investment as a sustainability grant
+* The top 10 projects you use that need funding, sorted by amount of funding needed, are each given 10% of your investment as a sustainability grant

 Prior Art
 ---------